microsoft/CADFusion/README.md

 ```
 ./scripts/alternate_VF.sh  # change the value of base_name in the script as instructed
 ```
+We also provide a script for training on multiple gpus for saving time: `scripts/alternate_VF.sh`.
+In our setting, we use 4 GPUs for training.
+You can change the script to use more GPUs if you have them available.

 For an individual round of visual learning, run
 ```
 python src/train/dpo.py --run-name <dpo_run_name> --pretrained-path <pretrained_model_path> --data-path <dpo_data_Path> --output-path <model_saving_path>